 - Note that we described SymEx over traces.

 - This is dynamic symbolic execution.

-- There is also static symbolic execution (e.g. CBMC).
+- What we saw before was essentially static symbolic execution.

-- Note that we described SymEx over traces. - This is dynamic symbolic execution. - There is also static symbolic execution (e.g. CBMC). - Applying constraint based reasoning on traces can also yield insights
+- Note that we described SymEx over traces. - This is dynamic symbolic execution. - What we saw before was essentially static symbolic execution. - Applying constraint based reasoning on traces can also yield insights

-- Note that we described SymEx over traces. - This is dynamic symbolic execution. - There is also static symbolic execution (e.g. CBMC). - Applying constraint based reasoning on traces can also yield insights - e.g. Suppose you are given two versions of a program $v_1, v_2$
+- Note that we described SymEx over traces. - This is dynamic symbolic execution. - What we saw before was essentially static symbolic execution. - Applying constraint based reasoning on traces can also yield insights - e.g. Suppose you are given two versions of a program v_1, v_2

-- Note that we described SymEx over traces. - This is dynamic symbolic execution. - There is also static symbolic execution (e.g. CBMC). - Applying constraint based reasoning on traces can also yield insights - e.g. Suppose you are given two versions of a program $v_1, v_2$ and constraints on output $\phi_i$ in each from an input I
+- Note that we described SymEx over traces. - This is dynamic symbolic execution. - What we saw before was essentially static symbolic execution. - Applying constraint based reasoning on traces can also yield insights - e.g. Suppose you are given two versions of a program v_1, v_2 and constraints on output φ_i in each from an input I

-- Note that we described SymEx over traces. - This is dynamic symbolic execution. - There is also static symbolic execution (e.g. CBMC). - Applying constraint based reasoning on traces can also yield insights - e.g. Suppose you are given two versions of a program $v_1, v_2$ and constraints on output $\phi_i$ in each from an input I
+- Note that we described SymEx over traces. - This is dynamic symbolic execution. - What we saw before was essentially static symbolic execution. - Applying constraint based reasoning on traces can also yield insights - e.g. Suppose you are given two versions of a program v_1, v_2 and constraints on output φ_i in each from an input I

-What is wp( $\varphi_1$ ) $\land \neg$ wp( $\varphi_2$ )?
+What is wp(φ_1) $\land \neg$ wp(φ_2)?